exc-asia-and-europe/CCO-Samples/README.md

 ### Relation

-The relation of architectural to those earlier constructs they had replaced could not be properly expressed.
+The relation of architectural works to those earlier constructs they had replaced could not be properly expressed.
 (Example 152)

 ### Textref